tatsumoto-ren/tatsumoto-ren.github.io/blog/immersion-with-youtube.md

 ---
-title: Immersion with YouTube
+title: "Immersion with YouTube"
 date: 1647786750
-tags: ['guide']
+tags: ["guide"]
+updated: "10 August 2026"
 ---

 YouTube is a popular website where people can upload and watch videos.